ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-03-12-from-wordpress-to-mkdocs.md

 built by a CI and hosted through CD looks exactly the same to me as a technical documentation build and hosting process!

-All it needs is some nice sugar to accomodate with specific needs.
+All it needs is some nice sugar to accommodate with specific needs.

 ## Converting my Wordpress content to Markdown